unpoly/unpoly3-slides/index.md

 All of this is optional!
 ------------------------

-Cache revalidation will work **with or without** conditional request support.
+Unpoly's cache revalidation will work **with or without** conditional request support.

 If your app does not support conditional requests, cache revalidation will cause as many requests as an Unpoly 2 app with short cache expiry.